Franziska Brandmeier is a Futurologist, Neuroscientist and Mental Health Expert.

 Franziska Brandmeier Keynote topics

-• The New Mindset: Mental Stability as a Core Steering Skill
+• The New Mindset: Mental Stability as a Leadership Competence

-Mental stability is not a wellbeing add-on, it is a core capability in high-speed environments.
-It determines decision quality, conflict competence, and relational intelligence.
-Those who can regulate their internal state lead with greater clarity and make performance reliable rather than nervous.
+Mental stability is not a wellbeing add-on, but a key competence in high-speed environments.
+It determines the quality of decisions, the ability to handle conflict and relational intelligence.
+Those who can regulate their own inner state lead with greater clarity, communicate more precisely and make performance reliable rather than reactive.

 • The NeuroWay: Mental Infrastructure That Works

-Neuroscience expertise is translated into an actionable framework – beyond coaching clichés: State → Behaviour → Interaction → Culture → Outcomes.
-The value is operational: understanding why people and teams tip, and which levers bring them back to clarity, focus, and effective action.
+Neuroscientific expertise is translated into an applicable framework – beyond coaching clichés and motivational rhetoric.
+The approach follows a clear logic: state → behaviour → interaction → culture → outcome.
+The operational benefit: understanding why people and teams lose stability – and which levers bring them back to clarity, focus and the ability to act.

-• Mental Health in Society: From Side Topic to Strategic Location Factor
+• Mental Health in Our Society: From a Marginal Topic to a Strategic Location Factor

-Mental health has become a systemic issue: it shapes productivity, retention, innovation, and social cohesion.
-The critical shift is moving away from individualisation (“you just need to be more resilient”) toward responsibility embedded in structures: work, education, technology, and culture.
-The keynote frames mental health not as a deficit narrative, but as a future capability – for people and organisations.
+Mental health has long since become a systemic issue.
+It influences productivity, retention, innovation and social cohesion.
+What matters is a shift in perspective: away from individualisation along the lines of “You just need to be more resilient”, and towards responsibility within structures – in work, education, technology and culture.
+This keynote frames mental health not as a deficit narrative, but as a future competence for people, organisations and society.

 • Work Hard.
-Stay Human. – High Performance by Design
+Stay Human. – High Performance as Architecture

-Franziska Brandmeier speaks to decision-makers across business, policy, and the wider education ecosystem about the interplay between human and artificial intelligence.
+Franziska Brandmeier speaks to decision-makers from business, politics and the education ecosystem about the interplay between human and artificial intelligence – and about what people and organisations need in order to remain stable, clear and capable of action in times of permanent change.

-In her presentations on stage, Franziska Brandmeier is clear, warm and precise.
-As an actress, she brings presence and depth – delivering ideas in a way that lands, resonates, and stays with people.
+On stage, Franziska Brandmeier is clear, warm and precise.
+As an actress, she brings a presence and depth that moves, activates and inspires.

 Oliver Stoldt' opinion on Franziska Brandmeier